Html

 );

-attribute replaces the content of the element with the response from the server.
+}The hx-post attribute sends a POST request to the server, and the hx-swap attribute replaces the content of the element with the response from the server.

-The above will swap the <button>
+The above will swap the <button> element with the <div> element when the button is clicked.

 Learn more about Htmx, it’s awesome!